Nationalism: 21st century

 A referendum on Scottish independence from the United Kingdom was held on 18 September 2014.
 The proposal was defeated, with 55.3% voting against independence.
-In a 2016 referendum, the British populace voted to withdraw the United Kingdom from the European Union (known as Brexit).
-The result had been largely unexpected and was seen as a victory of populism.
+In a 2016 referendum, the British populace unexpectedly voted to withdraw the United Kingdom from the European Union (known as Brexit).
 As the promise of continued European Union membership was a core feature of the anti-independence campaign during the Scottish referendum, there have been calls for a second referendum on Scottish independence.

 The 2016 United States presidential campaign saw the unprecedented rise of Donald Trump, a businessman with no political experience who ran on a populist/nationalist platform and struggled to gain endorsements from mainstream political figures, even within his own party.
 Trump's slogans "Make America Great Again" and "America First" exemplified his campaign's repudiation of globalism and its staunchly nationalistic outlook.
 His unexpected victory in the election was seen as part of the same trend that had brought about the Brexit vote.
 On 22 October 2018, two weeks before the mid-term elections President Trump openly proclaimed that he was a nationalist to a cheering crowd at a rally in Texas in support of re-electing Senator Ted Cruz who was once an adversary.
 On 29 October 2018 Trump equated nationalism to patriotism, saying "I'm proud of this country and I call that nationalism.

 In 2016, Rodrigo Duterte became president of the Philippines running a distinctly nationalist campaign.
 Contrary to the policies of his recent predecessors, he distanced the country from the Philippines' former ruler, the United States, and sought closer ties with China (as well as Russia).

 In 2017, Turkish nationalism propelled President Recep Tayyip Erdoğan to gain unprecedented power in a national referendum.
 Reactions from world leaders were mixed, with Western European leaders generally expressing concern while the leaders of many of the more authoritarian regimes as well as President Trump offered their congratulations.